 - Pass time in queues by hunting for hidden Mickeys.

 - Save money on drinks by refilling water bottles.

 - If you need to take a shuttle bus in from your hotel, it’s worth getting up early to avoid being crammed in like sardines in a tin.

 - On NYE, there are more shuttle buses put on back to the hotels but if you don’t want to be stood in the cold, don’t waste any time getting to the bus stop.
-We waited around 50 minutes to get a bus back to our hotel and we were fairly fast out the park.
+I waited around 50 minutes to get a bus back to the hotel and I was fairly swift out the park.
 Unfortunately it’s one of those things that can’t really be helped, but don’t take longer than necessary if you don’t want a huge wait.